Mengi00/JWAwardsComposte/replit.md

 ```

 ## User Flow

+### Landing Page (/)
-1. Land on hero section
+1. Land on hero section with "VOTAR AHORA" button
-2. Click "Votar Ahora" to start
-3. View all 32 participants in photo gallery
+2. Scroll down to view all 32 participants in photo gallery
+3. Continue scrolling to see live statistics with pie charts

+### Voting Page (/votar)
+1. Click "Votar Ahora" to navigate to voting page
-4. Scroll to voting section and select favorite artist in each of 8 categories
+2. Select favorite artist in each of 8 categories
-5. Fill out voter registration form (nombre, RUT, correo, teléfono)
+3. Fill out voter registration form (nombre, RUT, correo, teléfono)
-6. Review vote summary
+4. Review vote summary
-7. Confirm and submit
+5. Confirm and submit
-8. See success message with trophy
+6. See success message with trophy
-9. View live statistics with pie charts showing vote distribution
+7. Return to home page

 ## Validation Rules
 - **Nombre**: Minimum 2 characters